 There are two ways to obtain financial assistance for attending this field course.
 You may participate in both of these programs simultaneously as follows:

-- Scholarships: This year, we are offering two scholarships to attend this course, one targeting a Peruvian citizen and the other is open to applicants of other nationalities.
-For the application details please visit our scholarships page.
+- Scholarships: This year, we are offering two scholarships to participate in this class, one targeting a Peruvian citizen and the other is open to applicants of different nationalities.
+For the application details, please visit our scholarships page.

 Please read our cancellation policy carefully before applying to a field course: